ultradns/terraform-provider-ultradns/docs/resources/sfpool.md

 ### Nested `monitor` block has the following structure:

 * `url` - (Required) (String) Monitored URL.
-A full URL including: protocol, host, and URI.
-Required.
+A full URL including the protocol, host, and URI.
 Valid protocols are HTTP and HTTPS.
 * `method` - (Required) (String) HTTP method used to connect to the monitored URL.
 Valid values are `GET`, `POST`.
-* `transmitted_data` - (Optional) (String) If a monitor is sending a POST, the data that is sent as the body of the request.
+* `transmitted_data` - (Optional) (String) If a monitor is sending a POST, this is the data sent as the body of the request.
-* `search_string` - (Optional) (String) If supplied, a string that is checked against the returned data from the request.
+* `search_string` - (Optional) (String) A string that is checked against the returned data from the request.
 The monitor fails if the searchString is not present.

 ### Nested `backup_record` block has the following structure: